 Spill the sauce: On New Year's Eve, 20-year-old Sebastian locks himself in a TV studio with his two hostages, a gun, and a message for the world.
 How will the tense standoff between Sebastian and the police unfold?

 What makes this movie worth watching is the brilliant performances and mind-blowing plot that never judges the protagonist’s motives.
 It instead takes an exploratory lens to depict themes of visibility and control.
-It raises some poignant questions, though the drama itself could have played out better.
+Though the drama itself could have played out better, it raises some poignant questions.

 Cast: Amy Adams, Julianne Moore, Gary Oldman